Lee, Ladd lift Islanders over Capitals, 4-3

 Ladd's sixth goal gave the Islanders their second lead of the game, 2-1, at the 14:03 mark of the second.
 Stationed at the far post, Ladd was able to tap in Thomas Hickey's shot from the left side.

 New York took a 1-0 lead 8:02 into the game on Clutterbuck's third of the season, his first since Nov.
 7, and the 99th of his NHL career.

-The goal was the culmination of a sequence which began on Nikolay Kulemin's rush up the left wing boards.
-Kulemin fired a shot that Holtby couldn't control and Clutterbuck jabbed the rebound into the net.
+''You think it's going hard, it goes soft and handcuffs you,'' Holtby said. ''I didn't really know where it was.''

 Williams tied it 5:22 later by poking a rebound of Ovechkin's shot past Halak.
 After the goal, Halak appeared to complain that he had been interfered with by Williams.